-- 1. Place the ignition switch in the "OFF" position. - 2.
-Remove the dashboard panel cover. - Disconnect the electrical cable connectors from radio and unfasten back plate securing nut. - 4.
-To separate the radio from its support, insert the U shaped tool in the two pairs of holes found each side of the radio front panel. - 5.
-Push the unit through the front dashboard panel. - 6.
-Install a new unit by reversing the procedure.
+- Place the ignition switch in the "OFF" position. - Remove the dashboard cover. - Disconnect the electrical cable connectors from radio and unfasten back plate securing nuts/screws. - To separate the radio from its support, insert the removal tool #20584494 in the holes found each side of the radio front panel. - Push the unit through the front dashboard panel. - Install a new unit by reversing the procedure.